How is childhood leukemia found?

 Other blood tests: If the child does have leukemia, other blood tests will be done to measure certain chemicals in the blood to see how well the liver, kidneys, and other organs are working.
 Tests may also be done to check for infections so they can be treated right away.

-CT (computed tomography) scans: CT scans (sometimes called CAT scans) are special kinds of x-ray tests in which a beam moves around the body, taking pictures from different angles.
+CT (computed tomography) scan: CT scans (sometimes called CAT scans) use x-rays to make detailed pictures of the inside of the body.
 This test can help tell if the leukemia has spread into lymph nodes in the chest or to organs like the spleen or liver.

 MRI (magnetic resonance imaging): An MRI is like a CT scan except that magnets and radio waves are used to make the pictures instead of x-rays.
 MRI scans are helpful in looking at the brain and spinal cord.

 MRI scans take longer than CT scans – often up to an hour.
 Your child may have to lie inside a narrow tube, which can be hard for some children.
 Drugs are sometimes needed to help them sleep for this test.
 Newer, more open MRI machines may be another option, but your child will still have to lie still.

-Last Medical Review: 06/29/2012
+Last Medical Review: 05/13/2015

-Last Revised: 01/21/2013
+Last Revised: 02/03/2016